qnikst/qnikst.github.com/posts/2013-02-28-resourcet-usage.markdown

   2. resources freeing will be determinated in time/
   3. resource will be freed only once  (second call to release is noop)

-This is minimal requirement for what we need:
+Here are minimal definition for what we need:

 ```